eslint/eslint/docs/rules/no-comma-dangle.md

 This rule is aimed at detecting trailing commas in object literals.
 As such, it will warn whenever it encounters a trailing comma in an object literal.

-The following are considered warnings:
+The following are considered problems:

 ```js
 var foo = {